-My ultimate goal is to create art that brings a little bit of joy to a troubled world.
-My joy comes when someone sees a piece and they fall in love with it, not because it’s something great I did, but because they have an emotional connection with it.
+Inspired by nature, architecture and the sea, my joy in creating art comes when someone sees a piece they fall in love with, not because it’s something great I painted, but because they feel an emotional connection.